ethereum/portal-network-specs/witness.md

 #### `MAKE_VALUES_ARRAY mask values...`

+`mask` should be at least 16 bits wide.

 returns an array of 16 elements, where values from `values` are set to the indices where `mask` has bits set to 1.
 Every other place has `nil` value there.

 **Example**: `MAKE_VALUES_ARRAY(5, [a, b])` returns `[a, nil, b, nil, nil, ..., nil]` (binary representation of 5 is `0000000000000101`)